 If a current or former employee does file a claim against you or your business, some possible defenses include:

-The law office of The Law Office of Brian M. Krause, P.C. provides effective and affordable legal assistance to clients in Cook County including the communities of Hoffman Estates, Rolling Meadows, Schaumburg, Streamwood, Barrington, South Barrington, Hanover Park, and Chicago.
-Contact us in our Hoffman Estates office at 630-388-8253.
+Brian M. Krause provides effective and affordable legal assistance to clients in Cook County including the communities of Hoffman Estates, Rolling Meadows, Schaumburg, Streamwood, Barrington, South Barrington, Hanover Park, and Chicago.
+Contact us in our Hoffman Estates office at 815-744-6550.